Breeze/breeze.js.bower/README.md

 You'll have to adjust your script tags too because the files have moved around a bit too ... in obvious ways.

-See those packages for details.
+See [Breeze 1.5.3 release notes](http://www.getbreezenow.com/documentation/release-notes#breeze-client-news) for more details.